top of page

 The Role of Manual Therapy in Posture Correction

-Manual therapy, correcting postural imbalances especially when combined with specific exercise routines.
-MSR effectively addresses myofascial adhesions, joint restrictions, and muscle muscle imbalances, greatly aiding in postural correction .
-MSR also promotes the body's own remodeling processes, improving tissue flexibility and joint movement for lasting posture improvement.
+Manual therapy corrects postural imbalances, especially when combined with specific exercise routines.
+MSR effectively addresses myofascial adhesions, joint restrictions, and muscle imbalances, greatly aiding in postural correction.
+MSR also promotes the body's own remodelling processes, improving tissue flexibility and joint movement for lasting posture improvement.
 Next, I'll present MSR videos targeting key structures involved in posture.
-These are select examples from a wider array of MSR techniques we apply to enhance musculoskeletal health.
+These are select examples from various MSR techniques we apply to enhance musculoskeletal health.

 Neck Adjustments or Neck Mobilization - The Choice Is Yours!

-Most patients do not realize that they have choices in how restrictions in the joints of their necks are addressed.
-In this video Dr. Abelson shows you examples of Cervical Joint Mobilization.
+Most patients do not realize they have choices in how restrictions in the joints of their necks are addressed.
+In this video, Dr. Abelson shows you examples of Cervical Joint Mobilization.

 Effective Shoulder Joint Mobilization